Newton-MR: Inexact Newton Method With Minimum Residual Sub-problem Solver: Conclusions

+Motivated to extend the simplicity of the iterations of Newton-CG to beyond strongly convex problems, we consider an alternative algorithm, called Newton-MR, which can be readily used for unconstrained optimization of invex objectives.
+The iterations of Newton-MR merely involve ordinary least-squares problems, which are (approximately) solved by minimum residual iterative methods, followed by Armijo-type line-search to determine the step-size.
+We show that under mild assumptions and weak inexactness conditions for sub-problems, we can obtain a variety of local/global convergence results for Newton-MR.

-We are extremely thankful to Prof.\ Sou-Cheng Choi, Prof.\ Michael Saunders and Ron Estrin for their invaluable help and advice.
-Fred Roosta was partially supported by the Australian Research Council through a Discovery Early Career Researcher Award (DE180100923).
-Fred Roosta and Michael W.\ Mahoney also gratefully acknowledge support from DARPA D3M.
-Part of this work was done while Fred Roosta and Michael W.\ Mahoney were visiting the Simons Institute for the Theory of Computing.
+\paragraph{Acknowledgments.} We are thankful to Prof.\ Sou-Cheng Choi, Prof.\ Michael Saunders and Dr. Ron Estrin for their invaluable help and advice.
+F. Roosta was partially supported by the Australian Research Council through a Discovery Early Career Researcher Award (DE180100923) as well as an Industrial Transformation Training Centre for Information Resilience (IC200100022).